rjungemann/cacophony/README.md

 * A way to lock BPM so I can integrate looper later
 * LiSa-based class with granular playback
 * Use LiSa-based class as basis of looper
+* Subtr slew envelope should probably be exponential?